On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Example:

 which is holomorphic everywhere except at $\wh = 0$.
 For the case of ground-state $\Bx \to \Dx$ transitions, the $\xi(1) = 1$ normalization constraint simply implies $\sum a_k = 1$.
 When restricted to back the real axis, the scaling of $\xi(w)$ with inverse powers of $w$ is commensurate with e.g. the well-known and/or expected behavior of the leading Isgur-Wise function for $\Bx \to \Dx$ transitions: when Taylor expanded in powers of $(w-1)$ it has a negative slope and positive curvature for $w >1$.
-This is commensurate with the expectations outlined in Ref.~\cite{Neubert:1991td} (see also Ref.~\cite{Veseli:1995fr}), based on the understanding that the hadronic matrix elements encode a wavefunction overlap of the two heavy hadrons and should therefore vanish as $w$ increases.
+It also aligns with the expectations outlined in Ref.~\cite{Neubert:1991td} (see also Ref.~\cite{Veseli:1995fr}), based on the understanding that the hadronic matrix elements encode a wavefunction overlap of the two heavy hadrons and should therefore vanish as $w$ increases.
 This is seen also in quark model-based calculations (see e.g. Refs~\cite{Korner:1987kd,Isgur:1988gb,Scora:1995ty}).

-One may similarly parametrize subleading Isgur-Wise functions as Laurent series, taking the more general form as an expansion in $(\wh^2 + w_0^2)^{-k}\times(\wh-1)^n$, $k \ge 2$ and $n \ge 0$, in order to permit inclusion of zero-recoil constraints such as $\chi_{1,3}(1) = 0$, per Luke's theorem for the case of $\Bx \to \Dx$ transitions.
+One may parametrize subleading Isgur-Wise functions as similar Laurent series.
 For the sake of the toy numerical examples we consider below for the $\Bbar \to \Dv$ system, we consider only the heavy quark limit for the sake of simplicity and similarly take just